Good news!

 Toden surfaces are made with advanced materials reinforced with woven fibers.
 That’s what helps you get long spans, cantilevers, and fast installs with snap-lock parts.

-Cutting fiber-reinforced plastic is as easy as cutting wood and but need a different approach.
+Cutting fiber-reinforced plastic is as easy as cutting wood and but needs a little different approach.
 The key lies in using the right blade, controlling dust, and going slow and steady.

 What we’re going to cover